mikrostew/recipes/markdown/chocolate-chip-cookies.md

 From [Serious Eats](https://www.seriouseats.com/recipes/2013/12/the-food-lab-best-chocolate-chip-cookie-recipe.html) - see also the [long article explaining the different factors that affect cookies](https://sweets.seriouseats.com/2013/12/the-food-lab-the-best-chocolate-chip-cookies.html)

-These spread more than I expected.
-TODO: I should read that long article to see how I can adjust things...
+These spread more than I expected, so I added an extra ounce of flour.